Death Stranding 2: On the Beach: Gameplay

+In the game, the player must deliver packages across treacherous landscapes.
+The game is primarily set in Mexico and Australia.

 Death Stranding 2: On the Beach is a third-person action-adventure video game with asynchronous online functions.
 It takes place primarily in Mexico and Australia, both of which are large open worlds that can be freely explored by the player.
-The core gameplay loop revolves around delivering packages to scattered preppers and survivors, and connecting them to the Chiral network.
+The core gameplay loop revolves around delivering packages to scattered preppers and survivors, and connecting them to a wireless communication system known as the Chiral Network.
 Players need to navigate difficult terrain, while balancing the weight of the cargo on Sam's backpack.
 Players will unlock vehicles early into the game, which allows them to travel through the world quickly.
 Vehicles can be customized extensively.
 For instance, additional batteries can be installed to extend its use, while gun turrets can be added for defense.
 The world is frequently ravaged by natural disasters such as earthquakes and sandstorms, which will affect the landscape and force players to pick alternate delivery routes.

 Players are involved in rebuilding destroyed infrastructure and reconstructing roads and bridges.
 Eventually, players can construct a monorail system connecting isolated colonies, allowing them to transport a large quantity of goods quickly from mines to cities.
 The player's main hub is the tar-traversing ship, the DHV Magellan, which can be used as a place to rest, interact with Sam's companions, and complete VR training missions, as well as being a means to fast travel via the tar.
 Players may build helpful structures and signs using materials, which may be seen by other players and vice versa.
 The player can "like" other players' structures to show gratitude.

 On the Beach has a greater focus on combat than its predecessor.
 Players can choose to engage in direct combat against enemies, use stealth tactics, or avoid enemy encounters altogether by choosing to navigate rougher terrain.
+Unlike the first game, weapons available are by default non-lethal, thus allowing more direct combat without having to worry about voidouts, devastating explosions that cause a game over.
 Sam has a large arsenal of tools and gadgets that allow him to attract or divert an enemy's attention.
-The game features a dynamic day-night cycle which affects enemy behaviours.
+The game features a dynamic day-night cycle which affects enemy behaviors.
 As players progress, they can unlock enhancements from the Automated Porter Assistant System, which serves as the game's skill tree.
 The skill tree is divided into five categories: porter, combat, stealth, servicemanship and bridge link, which focuses on Sam's ability to deliver packages.
 Sam's attributes will gradually increase as players complete ordinary actions.
 For instance, the more packages Sam delivers, the better his delivery skills will become.